- 1 Solenoid Valves

 The normal way to shoot high speed photos is to use an open shutter in a dark environment and fire the flash at the right moment.

 – close the shutter

 In this way it is the flash taking the photo not the shutter.

 Aperture and Ambient light

-A common technique used in high speed photography is to shoot in a dark room with a long shutter speed and flash and the same technique is well suited to drop photography.
-I have found that as long as the environment is not bright I do not need to be in pitch black and I can use the aperture to control the ambient light (another standard photography technique).
+A common technique used in high speed photography is to shoot in a dark room with a long shutter speed with flash, and the same technique is well suited to drop photography.
+I have found that as long as the environment is not bright I do not need to be in pitch darkness and I can use the aperture to control the ambient light (another standard flash photography technique).

 To test your own environment, take a photo without the flash.
 Use manual mode with a shutter speed of half a second or a second.
 If the image is black you are OK.
 If it is bright or has too much detail either lower the ambient light or decrease the aperture size.
 You are looking for a dark photo at around a half to 1 second exposure.